chromium/chromium/testing/libfuzzer/README.md

 * [AFL integration] with Chromium and ClusterFuzz.
 * [Detailed references] for other integration parts.
 * Writing fuzzers for the [non-browser parts of Chrome OS].
+* [Fuzzing browsertests] if you need to fuzz multiple Chrome subsystems.

 ## Trophies
 * [Issues automatically filed] by ClusterFuzz.